+* = Required fields

-3.5 Tax Codes Shapefile
+3.5 Tax Codes Layer

 Tax codes are maintained as part of the assessor's map and can be used to derive important information about the boundaries of taxing districts.
 Tax codes can be used to generate taxing districts.
 One of the uses of cadastral data is providing better information for tax districts.

-The tax code shapefile represents polygons that describe each tax code area within a county as defined by the DOR map guidelines, when naming this shapefile use the following format: “txcode[countynumber]” (for example , txcode12 for Grant County).
+The tax code layer represents polygons that describe each tax code area within a county as defined by the DOR map guidelines, when naming this layer use the following format: “txcode[countynumber]” (for example , txcode12 for Grant County).
 Tax codes are used by the assessor's office to manage overlapping taxing districts.
 Each tax code area represents one or many taxing districts.
+Following is a list of fields (attributes) used to describe each taxlot polygon; all fields must contain a value (no blanks).
+If no value exists, use the null value [nullvalue].
 The fields (attributes) used to describe each tax code polygon are as follows:

-County (Integer) County number (for example, Gilliam County = 11)
+County * (Integer) County number (for example, Gilliam County = 11)

-Taxcode (Text, Length = 24) Tax code value (for example 4-4)
+Taxcode* (Text, Length = 24) Tax code value (for example 4-4)

-3.6 Map Index Shapefile
+3.6 Map Index Layer

-Many Counties have already created map index polygons, or can generate them as part of the exchange process.
-Use the following file naming convention for the shapefile: “mapidx[countynumber]” (for example, mapidx03.shp for Clackamas County).
+Many Counties have already created map index polygons or can generate them as part of the exchange process.
+Use the following file naming convention for the layer: “mapidx[countynumber]” (for example, mapidx03.shp for Clackamas County).

-The map index shapefile contains polygons that represent the map area that is the boundary of a group of taxlots.
+The map index layer contains polygons that represent the map area that is the boundary of a group of taxlots.
 These polygons should be countywide and must contain basic attributes, which identify and describe each map index polygon.
+Following is a list of fields (attributes) used to describe each taxlot polygon; all fields must contain a value (no blanks).
+If no value exists, use the null value [nullvalue].
 Many of the field definitions are in section 3.4 of this standard.

-County (Integer) County number (for example, Gilliam County = 11)
+County * (Integer) County number (for example, Gilliam County = 11)

-MapScale (Integer) Scale of map1
+MapScale* (Integer) Scale of map6

-MapNumber (Text, Length = 30) The map number as used in the assessor’s database
+MapNumber* (Text, Length = 30) The map number as used in the assessor’s database

-ORMapNum (Text, Length = 24) Statewide standard map number
+ORMapNum* (Text, Length = 24) *Statewide standard map number

-CityName (Text, Length = 254) Name of incorporated city in which the map falls, when maintained.
+CityName (Text, Length = 254)[Optional] Name of incorporated city in which the map falls, when maintained.

-PageNumber (Integer) optional field for those that want to control page numbers in a map series
+PageNumber (Integer) optional field for those that want to control page numbers in a map series.

 MapRelCode (Text, Length = 2) Identifies the relationship between the tax map and the current ORMAP Technical Specifications (01, 02, or 03).